JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/jaws_quickstart.rst

 *********************************

-Currently JAWS can be run at
+Currently JAWS can run on the following resources:

-  * NERSC (cori)
+  * CORI (at NERSC)
-  * LBNL (lawrencium)  (soon)
+  * JGI (at LBNL)

 .. note::
-    When running a JAWS job, you will always start it on Cori.
-You can specify as a command argument which site you want e.g. [NERSC|LBNL].
+    When submitting a JAWS run, you must specify the resource to use (i.e. CORI or JGI)

 Do the following

 .. code-block:: bash

-    cp /global/cfs/projectdirs/jaws/jaws-prod/jaws.conf ~
+    cp /global/cfs/projectdirs/jaws/jaws-prod/jaws-user.conf ~/.jaws
-    chmod 600 ~/jaws.conf
+    chmod 600 ~/.jaws

-    Edit ~/jaws.conf and add values for the [USER] variables: token : This should be the token you got from the JAWS admin staging_dir : Set to a JAWS subdir in your scratch dir, e.g. /global/cscratch1/sd/YOURUID/jaws
+    Edit ~/.jaws and add values for the [USER] variables: token : This should be the token you got from the JAWS admin staging_dir : Set to a JAWS subdir in your scratch dir, e.g. /global/cscratch1/sd/YOURUID/jaws

     # Set up the virtual environment
     # You will use an existing one.
 This gives you access to all the jaws commands.
-    ln -s /global/cfs/projectdirs/jaws/jaws-prod/ ~
+    ln -s /global/cfs/projectdirs/jaws/jaws-prod/jaws.sh ~/jaws

-    source ~/jaws-prod/bin/activate
+    source ~/jaws
     (use "deactivate" to get out of the environment)

     # Get the jaws-auth token.